Server-side Tracking vs Client-side Tracking: Key Differences

 Poor data control

 The disadvantage of poor data control in client-side tracking stems significantly from the limitations imposed by the platforms providing the tracking technology, such as Meta and TikTok.
 Businesses can only access and use the types of data that these platforms decide to collect and share.
-From there it limits the ability to perform customized data analysis that might be essential for specific business needs.
-This constraint can significantly restrict strategic data utilization and hinder comprehensive market or operational insights.

 Additionally, the data control issue extends to the vulnerability of data stored on the client’s device.
 Users can delete cookies or alter browser settings to block them, resulting in the loss of valuable tracking data.
 This phenomenon disrupts user behavior tracking, challenges consistent engagement histories, and undermines digital marketing effectiveness.